vituchon/HexagonalGuessMyNumber/README.md

 ## Build and run

-Assuming that you are an user using a computer with your working directory on HexagonalGuessMyNumber folder (were you just download the code)
+Assuming that you are an user using a computer with your working directory on HexagonalGuessMyNumber folder (where you just download the code)

 `user@computer:./HexagonalGuessMyNumber`